 - Work with individuals 18 and older

 - Be able to verify that all participants are within 150% of the Federal Poverty Guidelines

 - Have a comprehensive employment program and retain contact with clients for a minimum of three months

 - Provide a case worker to screen at least 15 participants, enroll them in the program all together, and provide follow up interviews with participants 30 days after the workshop

 - Fill out an Agency Application and be approved by our program

-Our partner agencies for the 2013 program year have been chosen, and are listed here .
-If your agency is not on that list and you would like to be considered for the 2013 program year please see our eligibility requirements above and fill out an Agency Application.
+Our partner agencies for the program year have been chosen .
+If your agency is not on the list and you would like to be considered for the 2014 program year, please see our eligibility requirements above and fill out an Agency Application.
 Please remember we only consider partner agencies that can recruit 15 or more participants to fill a workshop, as we no longer take referrals for singular participants.

 At this time, we are only working directly with social service agencies to enroll participants in the Create a Commuter program.
 If you are not currently receiving employment support services, please note that we offer many low-cost bicycles at our neighborhood bike shop.

 If you have questions not answered above, please have an agency staff member contact our Program Manager, Kelly Hansen, at kelly.hansen@CommunityCyclingCenter.org.